guillermotti/guillermotti/blog/dagger.md

 # Conclusion

 Dagger is really cool!
-As we checked before it's very easy to implement and the pipelines are ready to be executed without any change between local and CI environments.
+As we checked before it's very easy to implement and the pipelines are ready to be executed without any change between **local** and **CI environments**.

-It reminds me to Kubernetes in the agnosticism.
+It reminds me to Kubernetes in the **agnosticism**.
 Kubernetes is agnostic to run containers in the same way regardless of the cloud provider or infrastructure.
 Dagger is agnostic to run CI/CD pipelines because you are able to run it locally, within GitHub Actions or any other CI environment of your choice.

 It's also important to remember that Dagger won't replace any CI environment.
-Dagger will enrich the CI/CD pipelines adding a portable development layer on top of it.
+Dagger will enrich the CI/CD pipelines adding a **portable development layer** on top of it.

 Meanwhile Dagger docs keep evolving, I will continue researching more in deep the benefits and trying to build more examples which I will add to the repository.
 As the pipelines are reusable, the repo should be like a library of pipelines in the future.
 Don't hesitate to create a PR and add your own pipelines!